ToasterTheBrave/clover/design-document.md

 #### Alerting Service Design

 We need to alert the user when our tracked metric becomes anomalous.
 The alerting service is designed to be sufficient, but minimal.
 We will keep metadata on each alert in MySQL and track there if an alert remains open, or has been manually closed.
 This prevents multiple alerts for a single anomaly.
 (1) Every 10 seconds, we read current expected and actual values for each metric.
-(2) If a metric is anomalous and (3) does not already have an open alert, (4) the report building service is called to build the report and the (5) the user is alerted via email with a link to the report.
+(2) If a metric is anomalous and (3) does not already have an open alert, (4) the report building service is called to build the report and (5) the user is alerted via email with a link to the report.

 ![Alerting Service](https://raw.githubusercontent.com/truppert/clover/master/alerting-service.png)

 #### Report Building Service Design

 The final service needed is the report building service.
-This service is called when our watched metric, response time, becomes anomalous.
-We will call the time that this watched metric became anomalous our "report time," meaning the time the report became necessary.
+This service is called when our trigger (response time) becomes anomalous.
+We will call the time that this trigger became anomalous our "report time," meaning the time the report became necessary.

 By the time this service is called, we have already collected and evaluated all the necessary metrics.
 We have already determined what metrics have been anomalous, when they became such, and how long they remained so.
 This allows us to build a report of the state of the system leading up to our report time.